JanHerca/urantiapedia-backup/en/article/Olga_Lopez/Luz_y_Vida_Online_2024_07.md

 - Report on the Circle of Trust — Fernando Carazo
 - New Hara Davis Study Aid: The Family

-## Editorial – July 2024 — M. José Sánchez Santamaría
+## Editorial – July-August 2024 — M. José Sánchez Santamaría

 Manuel Vicent in his latest book, A Particular Story, tells us these beautiful words at the beginning: